 An annuity is a fixed and guaranteed amount paid at fixed intervals.
 While there are many variants, one can imagine an annuity to be a Fixed Deposit for a long period of time.

 However, Annuities are sold by Insurance companies.
 Hence, Annuity is an Insurance product.
-It is an insurance against the risk of falling interest rates.
-Thus, Annuities are a combination of two inefficient financial products, Fixed Deposits and Insurance.
+It is insurance against the risk of falling interest rates.
+Thus, Annuities are a combination of two inefficient financial products, Fixed Deposits, and Insurance.

 The annuity received by an investor is fully taxable, without any tax benefits.
 Even if the amount paid is termed as “pension”, it does not enjoy the various benefits of Income from salary, such as Standard Deduction, as there is no employee-employer relationship.
 Thus, if you earn Rs.1,20,000 as annuity or pension, the entire amount is taxable.